 - You will have two mortgages secured on your property, and if you struggle to pay either of them you risk losing your home.

 - Your credit rating could be negatively affected if you make late payments or miss one.

-- Interest rates can be high on second charge mortgages, so you could end up paying a lot more to borrow in the long term.
+- Interest rates can be high on second charge mortgages, especially if you have a less than perfect credit rating, so you could end up paying a lot more to borrow in the long term.

 - Depending on how long your second charge mortgage term is, you could end up paying this into retirement, meaning you’ll have less income available to spend on other things.